davidvkimball/obsidian-dev-skills/README.md

 ```

 ### 2. Initialize localized skills
-Run the initialization script to seed the `.agent/skills/` folder.
+Run the initialization script to seed the `.agent/skills/` folder and sync `AGENTS.md`.
 This also creates a project-specific skill template if one is missing.

 ```bash
 # Using pnpm (Standard entry point)